RasmusUK/DISYS_Mini_Project_3/README.md

 go run .
 ```

-- You should open atleast two to try and crash one of them by closing the terminal window or clicking Crtl + C on
+- You should open at least two to try and crash one of them by closing the terminal window or clicking Crtl + C on
   Windows.

 ### Run clients